© 1999 - 2010 KJA & Associates

 This system was defined, refined, and enhanced "on the run," with new requirements

 being continuously defined and incorporated.
-As part of a university-wide redesign of
+As part of a university-wide redesign of all

 Medtronic, Inc.

-We developed of the first successful remote data entry (RDE) system for a clinical
+We developed of the first successful remote data entry (RDE) system for a clinical trial

-designed the system to assist the clinician in recording complete and correct
+system to assist the clinician in recording complete and correct information directly into a

-information directly into a database.
-The improvement in accuracy and turnaround
+database.
+The improvement in accuracy and turnaround time in getting clinical trial data

-time in getting clinical trial data back to Medtronic was dramatic, and we followed up
+back to Medtronic was dramatic, and we followed up this success with a similar system

-this success with a similar system for another clinical trial (M-PATHY).
+for another clinical trial (M-PATHY).

-These projects didn't involve massive data, but required a great degree of input
+These projects didn't involve massive data, but required a great degree of input control

 ----------------------------